AriyaRasekh/PI-Detector/README.md

-# Synthetic-Data
+# patients' information detector on image\
-Automatic detection of patients' information and annotation on medical images
+Automatic detection of patients' information and annotation on medical images\

 ### Data Collection - Synthetic data